curriculeon/interview-preparation/questions/live-interview.md

 * What is a variable?
 * What is a literal?
+* What is an operator?
+* What is a procedure?
 * what is a function?
+* What is an instruction?
 * What is encapsulation?

 * what is a method?
 * What is the advantage of a method belonging to an object?